 Can a third party pay the levy invoice on behalf of another company?

-Yes, we will accept third-party payment; however, it must be submitted with a copy of the invoice and must not be combined with any other payments.
+Yes, we will accept third-party payment; however, it must be submitted with a copy of the invoice and not combined with other payments.